YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LCKSCANCELLED, Error on remote node holding locks or zallocates.
 All locks and zallocates cancelled.

-Run Time Error: This indicates that when a YottaDB/GT.M process encounters a network error that involves a node holding LOCKs and/or ZALLOCATEs, the process attempts to cancel all LOCKs and ZALLOCATEs regardless of their node.
+Run Time Error: This indicates that when a YottaDB process encounters a network error that involves a node holding LOCKs and/or ZALLOCATEs, the process attempts to cancel all LOCKs and ZALLOCATEs regardless of their node.

-Action: If YottaDB/GT.M determines that communication with any part of its lock database is suspect, it releases all locks to establish a known state and minimize the impact of the failure on remaining network processes.
+Action: If YottaDB determines that communication with any part of its lock database is suspect, it releases all locks to establish a known state and minimize the impact of the failure on remaining network processes.
 After this error occurs, ensure that any restart reinstates ALL locks.

 --------------------
 LCKSGONE